 Other episodes from Every Agent has a Story Season 2

-Every Agent has a Story Season 2 was brought to you by Other episodes from Every Agent has a Story Season 2 This story comes from Melanie Dennis, Director of Domain & Co, who shares the key lessons she learned during a condition report early in her career.
-Always keep the keys of the property
+Every Agent has a Story Season 2 is brought to you by Other episodes from Every Agent has a Story Season 2 This story comes from Randal Sharp, Director of Think Property & Co, who shares the key lessons he learned during newly signed property lease.
+When visiting a new property, have a colleague or

 This story comes from Suzie Hamilton-Flanagan, Head of Property Management at BresicWhitney, who shares the key lessons she learned during a beachfront OFI.
 Risk management and assessment are priority during an OFI.
 Don’t neglect your personal safety and wear protective shoes!
 Every Agent Has a Story is proudly brought to you in association with Console